bft-labs/walship/README.md

 ## Prerequisites

+> **Note for Chain Developers Only**
+>
+> This section is for chain developers who need to integrate apphash.io functionality into their chain binary.
+If you're an operator or partner running an already-integrated chain binary, skip this section and proceed directly to [Installation](#installation) and [Running as a Service](#running-as-a-service-recommended).

 Memlogger must be integrated and enabled on your node.
 We ship Cosmos SDK releases with memlogger already baked in; if you run a custom fork, you can cherry-pick our single memlogger commit to enable it.
 For a step-by-step walkthrough, see the [Getting Started Guide](https://docs.apphash.io/getting-started), or book time via [Calendly](https://calendly.com/actor93kor/30min)—we can guide you live or handle it for you.

 After integration, ensure `$NODE_HOME/config/app.toml` includes the following section: